Leon Ruff

 Dartanyon Ruffin is an American professional wrestler.
 He is best known for his time in WWE where he performed under the ring name Leon Ruff, and was a one-time NXT North American Champion.

 Professional wrestling career

 Evolve (2018–2020)

 Ruffin adopted his ring name "Leon Ruff" to honor his grandfather Leon Ruffin.
 Ruff made his debut at Evolve 106 on June 23, 2018, teaming with Tommy Maserati in a losing effort against Adrian Alanis and Liam Gray.
 At Evolve 131 on July 13, 2019, Ruff and A. R. Fox defeated The UnWanted (Eddie Kingston and Joe Gacy) to win the Evolve Tag Team Championship.
-At Evolve 142 on December 7, Ruff and Fox lost the titles to The Besties in the World (Davey Vega and Mat Fitchett), ending their reign at 147 days.
+At Evolve 142 on December 7, Ruff and Fox lost the titles to Besties in the World (Davey Vega and Mat Fitchett), ending their reign at 147 days.